lukasz-kowalski/contact-keeper/README.md

-## Contact Keeper - backend
+## Contact Keeper

 Contact Keeper is a contact manager build with MERN(mongoDB, express.js, React.js, Node.js) stack.

-This resitory contains code for the backend code.
+This resitory contains code for the backend and frontend.
 If you would like to use this code, please create your mongoDB account.

 Then rename `default_template.json` to `default.json` and change values for `mongoURI` and `jwtSecret`.